What to Know About Dealing With Experts

 What To Avoid From The Experts

-You need someone dedicated, not someone who claims to be an expert today and is off to something else tomorrow.
+You need someone dedicated, not someone who claims to be an expert today in one field and is off to something else tomorrow.
 Note that there are experts who specialize in more than one field, which is acceptable.
-I think it’s not fair to jump from topic to topic, looking for the next best thing to promote.
+I like to avoid those that jump from topic to topic, looking for the next best thing to promote.

 You don’t need someone who is inexperienced and claims to be an expert.
 One of the main benefits of using an expert is to benefit from his or her experience!